erlandrivero/SuperWrangler/README.md

-# Wine Data Wrangler
+# 🦸 SuperWrangler - Universal Data Cleaning Platform

-A professional web application for cleaning, analyzing, and visualizing wine quality datasets from OpenML.
-This tool provides automated data preprocessing, feature engineering, and comprehensive analysis capabilities.
+A professional web application for cleaning, analyzing, and visualizing **ANY dataset** from OpenML or CSV files.
+This tool provides automated data preprocessing, intelligent feature detection, and comprehensive analysis capabilities that work with both single and dual datasets.

-## Features
+## ✨ Key Features

-✅ **Automated Data Loading** - Enter OpenML dataset IDs and load wine quality data ✅ **Intelligent Data Cleaning** - Automatic normalization, duplicate removal, and missing value handling ✅ **Feature Engineering** - Creates 6 new engineered features for better analysis ✅ **Interactive Visualizations** - 4 professional charts including quality distribution and correlations ✅ **Data Dictionary** - Auto-generated documentation with statistics for all columns ✅ **Export Capabilities** - Download cleaned data as CSV with full processing report ✅ **Professional UI** - Clean, responsive design that works on all devices ✅ **Error Handling** - Comprehensive error messages and loading states
+✅ **Universal Dataset Support** - Works with ANY dataset, not just wine data ✅ **Single & Dual Dataset Processing** - Load one or two datasets for comparison/merging ✅ **Smart Feature Detection** - Automatically detects wine-specific columns and adapts processing ✅ **Column Analysis** - Analyzes all columns and provides encoding recommendations ✅ **Balance Check** - Auto-detects target column and checks class balance ✅ **Intelligent Data Cleaning** - Automatic normalization, duplicate removal, and missing value handling ✅ **Conditional Feature Engineering** - Creates domain-specific features when applicable ✅ **Smart Binning** - Bins columns only when appropriate ✅ **Interactive Visualizations** - Dynamic charts that adapt to your data ✅ **Data Dictionary** - Auto-generated documentation with statistics for all columns ✅ **Export Capabilities** - Download cleaned data, analysis reports, and processing logs ✅ **Professional UI** - Clean, responsive design with clear visual feedback ✅ **Comprehensive Logging** - Track every step of the data processing pipeline

 ## Technologies Used